w3c/maturity-model/README.md

-After migrate this document, the link of this document at: https://w3c.github.io/maturity-model/
+After migrating this document to APA, the link of this document updated at: https://w3c.github.io/maturity-model/